Skip to content

 A dashboard displaying real-time utilization tracking and quote-to-cash automation metrics.

-Once quote-to-cash and resource management are systematized, the next immediate priority is talent onboarding.
-In a services business, your inventory goes down the elevator every night.
-The speed at which you can take a new hire from their first day to their first billable hour dictates your gross margin efficiency.
-Forrester's 2025 Tech Talent Onboarding Index found that standardizing and automating the technical provisioning, access management, and knowledge transfer processes reduces consultant ramp time by an average of 34%.
+Once quote-to-cash and staffing run themselves, the next target is onboarding.
+In a services business your inventory walks out the door every night, and the clock that matters is the one between a new consultant's first day and their first billable hour.
+Every day in that gap is fully loaded cost with zero revenue against it.
+Forrester's 2025 Tech Talent Onboarding Index found that standardizing and automating provisioning, access management, and knowledge transfer cuts consultant ramp time by roughly a third.

 Continue the operating path